Lifestyle

 Step 1: Gather All Your Beauty Items

 This is the first step in your spring cleaning process.
-I recommend doing this according to the Marie Kondo method…gather all the products in your beauty collection (don’t forget all the contents inside your purse, gym bag, travel bag, beauty fridge, etc) and put them all on a large workspace/table.
+I recommend doing this according to the Marie Kondo method…gather all the products in your beauty collection (don’t forget all the contents inside your purse, gym bag, travel bag, beauty fridge, etc) and put them all on a large workspace or table.

 Step 2: Group & Categorize Products